wangshaobobetter/shaobo-wang.cn/content/authors/admin/_index.md

 ---

-Huan Jiang is a Ph.D student of aerospace S&T at the Beijing Institude of Tech.
-His research interests include faerospace system dynamics, flight guidance control and computational optimization for trjecotry planning.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Hello!
+I'm Huan Jiang, a Ph.D student of aerospace S&T at the Beijing Institude of Tech.
+My research interests include aerospace system dynamics, flight guidance control and computational optimization for trjecotry planning.
+I also has a discipline background in aircraft mechanical design and structural strength analysis.